antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 The best way to run this app while developing is by entering `dotnet watch run` in your terminal.
 This will start a process which watches for changed files on your machine, recompiles the source files, and restarts the web server.
 If you open your browser to `//localhost:5000"`, you'll see "Hello World, from my Giraffe App!".

 Let's take a look at some of the syntax.
-The most important piece for this blog post is the web App.
+The most important section for this blog post is the web App.

 ```fsharp
 let webApp =